 The Mediterranean diet is widely considered an anti-inflammatory and gut-healing diet.
 However, there is some misconception about what constitutes a Mediterranean diet.
 We tend to think of pizza, pasta and red wine.
 The traditional Mediterranean diet, which has been shown to provide health benefits, emphasises legumes (lentils and beans), whole grains, vegetables and fruits, and nuts and seeds.
 That is whole food rich in plant products, full of fibre and phytonutrients.
 The composition of meat and fish in this traditional diet is less than our western diet.
 Instead, there is an increased plant-based protein.
-Our clinical naturopath Courtney White can provide nutrition plans based on the Mediterranean diet principles to help you gain healthy diet choices.
+Our clinical naturopath Courtney White can provide nutrition plans based on the Mediterranean diet principles to help you make healthy choices.
 Diet is a noun, not a verb, so we are not talking about going on a diet but adopting a diet with food goals for healthy living and skin.

 Mediterranean Diet vs Standard Australian Diet

 The diet you consume and lifestyle factors determine the health of all cells in your body and the balance of gut bacteria.
 You and your gut microbes are literally “what you eat” and “how you live”.
 The goal is to nourish both.
-When considering what you eat, ALWAYS consider what your resident microbiota needs to thrive as well.
+Therefore, when considering what you eat, ALWAYS consider what your resident microbiota needs to thrive as well.
 They create a virtual organ that processes and provides nutrients that we cannot and participates in every function in your body necessary for wellness.
-The traditional Mediterranean Diet provides a wide variety of plant fibre and antioxidants to fuel you and your microbes.
+The traditional Mediterranean Diet delivers various plant fibre and antioxidants to fuel you and your microbes.

 In contrast, The Standard Australian Diet (S.A.D) is high in processed and refined foods, sugar, high GI carbs, artificial sweeteners and additives, excess animal protein, saturated fats and trans fats.
 It is also deficient in essential nutrients such as fibre, plant phytochemicals, healthy MUFA and PUFA oils.
 Combine this with a host of lifestyle factors stress, excess exposure to environmental toxins, poor sleep and sometimes excess alcohol lead to poor gut health seen in our modern world.